arob5/arob5.github.io/_posts/2024-01-28-Bayes-Rule.md

 ### The Statistical Interpretation
-I was careful to keep things quite generic above; at its core Bayes' theorem concerns the joint and conditional distributions between two generic random variables $U$ and $Y$.
-However, the result is most commonly seen applied to the field of Bayesian statistics, so I take a moment to map the above definitions onto their common Bayesian interpretations.
+I was careful to keep things quite generic above; at its core Bayes' theorem concerns the joint and conditional distributions between two random variables $U$ and $Y$.
+However, the result is most commonly seen applied in the field of Bayesian statistics, so I take a moment to map the above definitions onto their common Bayesian interpretations.
 In a Bayesian context, the random variable $Y$ is the data, while $U$ is the parameter in the statistical model